EPL GW-16 Fantrax Player Picks

 Gabriel Jesus (WOL vs ARS, $17.04)

 Jesus could be the pick of the week for me.
-He’s up against stuttering opposition, and he’s been picking up points really well even when not actually scoring goals.
+He’s visiting stuttering opposition, and he has been picking up points really well even when not actually scoring goals.
 I fancy him to find the net this week.

 ~